ismoiljondev/medical/README.md

 />
 ```

-it will be like in this photo, link will be with text 'Learn more >'
+it will be like in this photo, link will be with text `Learn more >`

 ![Alt text](image-4.png)